ADORSYS-GIS/openstack/docs/netplan_doc.md

 - wlan0 is the Wi-Fi interface .
 - access-pointsspecifies the Wi-Fi network name ( MonSSID) and its password.
-- dhcp4: trueindicates that the Wi-Fi interface
+- dhcp4: true indicates that the Wi-Fi interface

 **Checking network connectivity**